Russ Banham: Histories of Ford and Boeing

 Banham is also the author of Wanderlust, a tale of the author's travels in an iconic Airstream travel trailer, writing about its history, design and cultural impact; The Fight for Fairfax, (first and second editions), a post-World War II political and economic history of Northern Virginia, and Higher, a history of aerospace giant Boeing and the U.S. aviation industry.
 He obtained crucial access to the aerospace company's archives to produce "never-before seen photographs and inside stories ... tracing the company from its start ... in a boathouse in Seattle in July 1916 to becoming the world’s largest aerospace company and a technology innovator," The Chicago Tribune stated.
 Aviation Week hailed the book as a "meticulously researched overview," adding that Banham "masterfully captures the broad history and spirit of the company as it has evolved over the decades."
 The Wall Street Journal's review of the book was equally favorable, commenting, "'Higher' ably commemorates Boeing’s enduring achievement, gliding nimbly through its triumphs of design, engineering and manufacture and, not least, its memorable contributions to wars won."
+Walter Isaacson, best-selling biographer of Elon Musk, Steve Jobs and Albert Einstein, interviewed Banham about the book on his podcast, Trailblazers.

 Theatre

 Banham is also a professional theatre playwright and director, directing Othello, Macbeth, Henry V, Twelfth Night, and A Doll's House for Seattle Shakespeare Company; Merchant of Venice for Wooden O Theatre; Of Mice and Men, Mauritius and Superior Donuts for Seattle Public Theatre; Crooked for Theater Schmeater; and three of his own plays, adaptations of Ethan Frome, Even Cowgirls Get the Blues (with Jennifer Sue Johnson) and Romance with a Double Bass (based on four short stories by Anton Chekhov), all for Book-It Repertory Theatre.
 Broadway World called Banham's direction of A Doll's House for Seattle Shakespeare Company a "crisp and engaging production.
 Once again he has assembled a stellar cast and crew and molded the story into a rock solid evening of theater."
+The Seattle Post-Intelligencer called Banham’s musical version of Tom Robbins’ classic book Even Cowgirls Get the Blues a “bawdy blast” and a “lusty good time.”
 He is a recipient of five Seattle Times Footlight Awards as the city's Best Director.